Sacred Heart College, Auckland: Academics

 As a state-integrated school, Sacred Heart College follows the New Zealand Curriculum (NZC).
-In Years 11 to 13, students complete the National Certificate of Educational Achievement (NCEA), the main secondary school qualification in New Zealand.
+In Years 12 to 13, students complete the National Certificate of Educational Achievement (NCEA), the main secondary school qualification in New Zealand.

+Students in Year 11 complete the school's "Sacred Heart Certificate", which replaced the old NCEA Level 1 course the school used to offer.
+This course was implemented in 2024 (trialed in 2023) in response to NZQA "radically modifying" the Level 1 qualification.
+The Sacred Heart Certificate involves students completing assessments throughout the year in each subject, each assessment is graded as a percentage - all assessments are weighted and summed to create a final percentage grade for a subject.

 Sport

 Sacred Heart offers a wide range of sporting options to its pupils, many competing at a national level.
 The Sacred Heart 1st XV remains the only team never to have been relegated from the 1A grade.
 In football the 1st XI team has gained the national title in 2018 and 2019.
 In Water Polo, 2020 saw the college claim the North Island Championship title at all three levels; senior, junior and intermediate.

 Sacred Heart College offer a Sports Institute programme for boys in Years 7–10.
 This development programme is offered in basketball, cricket, football, rugby union, rowing, and water polo.

 Houses

 The houses of Sacred Heart College are named after either famous people in the Catholic and Marist community in New Zealand, or important figures in the school's history.